servalproject/batphone/doc/Auto-Upgrade.md

     result, the APK quickly becomes available to other phones in the vicinity.

- 4. Whenever Batphone receives a Rhizome bundle whose ID matches the bundle ID retrieved from its own extended APK file, it triggers an automatic upgrade.
+ 4. Whenever Batphone receives a Rhizome bundle whose ID matches the bundle ID retrieved from its own extended APK file, an automatic upgrade is triggered.
 Batphone extracts the new APK file from Rhizome and passes it to the Android App Manager, which prompts the user to upgrade.
 If the user consents, then the Batphone app is re-installed from the new APK.

-This design has the drawback that Batphone apps installed from Google Play will not participate in Auto Upgrade, either by sharing themselves via Rhizome or by automatically upgrading themselves from Rhizome.
+This design has the drawback that Batphone apps installed from [Google Play][] will not participate in Auto Upgrade, because they will not share themselves via Rhizome nor will they automatically upgrade themselves from Rhizome.
 There are plans to improve this state of affairs.

 Protection from attack
 ----------------------

-Were Auto Upgrade compromised, it would afford an attacker a powerful tool for running malicious code on all devices that have [Serval Mesh][] installed.
+Were Auto Upgrade compromised, it would afford an attacker a powerful tool for installing and running trojan code on all devices that have [Serval Mesh][] installed.

-Attackers would either have to exploit a vulnerability (defect) in the Auto Upgrade or Rhizome code, steal secret keys from the Serval Project, or circumvent the cryptosystem that Rhizome uses to prevent modification of bundles as they are disseminated.
+To compromise Auto Upgrade, an attacker would either have to exploit a vulnerability (defect) in the Auto Upgrade or Rhizome code, steal secret keys from the Serval Project, or circumvent the cryptosystem that Rhizome uses to prevent modification of bundles as they are disseminated.

 The Auto Upgrade code in [Batphone][] is small and simple, and has been reviewed by senior developers, making it unlikely to contain any exploitable vulnerability or logic error.

-The Serval Project employ two layers of security to guard against disclosure of secret keys, involving physical security measures and encryption with passwords.
+The Serval Project employ several layers of security to guard against disclosure or theft of secret keys, involving physical security measures and encryption with passwords.

 That leaves Rhizome as the largest target for any attacker wishing to subvert Auto Upgrade.
 Rhizome has been [carefully designed][security framework] to